Cancellation

 The Job interface has a cancel method, which allows its cancellation.
 Calling it triggers the following effects:

-• Cancelled coroutine ends the job at the first suspension point (example: delay).
+• Cancelled coroutine ends the job at the first suspension point (see: Cancellation Cooperative Functions/suspension point).

 • If a job has some children, they are also cancelled (but its parent is not affected).